+Welcome.
 To our customers, this means: To us, this means: Huntington sees me as an individual.
 They Welcome all and respect diversity and inclusion.
 They're here to help me make the best decisions.
 I've come to the right place.
 Everyone here is friendly, helpful and professional.
 We all belong here - we're part of the Huntington family.
 We celebrate our differences.
 Ultimately, we're in this together as a team.
+OUR MISSION: We look out for people.
 To our customers, this means: To us, this means: I trust Huntington to do the right thing for me, not just sell me products or services.
 Huntington acts with honesty, integrity and fairness as they assist me in achieving my financial goals.
 We are motivated by living up to higher standards.
 We do what we should do, not just what we have to do.
-And because we are trusted to do the right thing, we are also empowered to take action.
-To our customers, this means: To us, this means: A bank with people, resources and digital capabilities to deliver the banking services I We act as a collaborative community and understand that doing right by people translates into doing the right thing for need. our business.
-To us this means: Huntington sees me as an individual.
-They Welcome all and respect diversity and inclusion.
-They're here to help me make the best decisions.
-I've come to the right place.
-To our customers, this means: I trust Huntington to do the right thing for me, not just sell me products or services.
-Huntington acts with honesty, integrity and fairness as they assist me in achieving my financial goals.
-To our customers, this means: A bank with people, resources and digital capabilities to deliver the banking services I
+And because we are trusted to do the right thing, we are OUR VISION: also empowered to take action.
+Become the country's leading People-First, Digitally Powered Bank!
+To our customers, this means: To us, this means: A bank with people, resources and digital capabilities to deliver the banking services I We act as a collaborative community and understand that doing right by people translates into doing the right thing fo OUR VALUES: need. our business.
+Can-Do Attitude.
+To our customers, this means: To us, this means: Service Heart.
+Forward Thinking.
+People at Huntington do what they say they're going to do.
+They take time to understand what I need now, and what I will need in the future.
+Our Values unite us.
+They guide our behaviors and decisions.
+We live our Values each and every day, enthusiastically collaborating to get things done for our colleagues, custome communities and shareholders.
+We succeed together, and always look ahead for ways to be the very best.
+How we do our job is equally as important as what we do and the results we achieve.